WINTER 2018 Information - click here for information

 Formal Recruitment is comprised of four (4) sets of parties:

-- Mixers are the time to get a brief look at each chapter and form a first impression of our sorority community as a whole.
+- Open House Round is the time to get a brief look at each chapter and form a first impression of our sorority community as a whole.

-- Third Set events will focus on philanthropy, a fundamental value of sorority life.
+- Philanthropy Round will focus on philanthropy, a fundamental value of sorority life.

-- Preference Parties are formal events at which members express personal feelings about the meaning of their sisterhood.
+- Preference Round events are formal events at which members express personal feelings about the meaning of their sisterhood.

-As Recruitment progresses, sororities issue invitations and Potential New Members decide where they wish to revist.
+As Recruitment progresses, sororities issue invitations and Potential New Members decide where they wish to revisit.
 At the end of this mutual selection process, sororities extend invitations to join (bids).

-Before registering for recruitment, you must first complete a brief, 20 minute educational module.
+Before registering for recruitment, you must first complete a brief, 20-minute educational module.
 Please click the link below to complete the module and register for recruitment.
 Once you complete the module you will be directed to the registration form.
-You will know that you are registered once you pay your 30.00 fee and receive an email confirmation.
-Please note, in order to participate in formal recruitment you must complete the module and register by the deadline.
+You will know that you are registered once you pay your $30.00 fee and receive an email confirmation.
+Please note, in order to participate in formal recruitmen, you must complete the module and register by the deadline.

 Frequently Asked Questions